 When prisoners are in state and federal prisons, the U.S. taxpayer is subsidizing low wages and corporate profits, since they are paying for prisoners’ room, board, and health care.
 When prisoners are in private prisons, prison labor is a way to make more money off of the human beings caught in the corrections industry.
 In other words, prison labor is an efficient way for corporations to continue to increase their profits without sharing those gains with their employees.

 For an extensive list of the companies contracting prison labor, click here.
-You might also find interesting the video clips, embedded in this news story, of promotional videos by prison corporations that attempt to sell the idea of prison labor to companies:Lisa Wade is a professor of sociology at Occidental College.
+You might also find interesting the video clips, embedded in this news story, of promotional videos by prison corporations that attempt to sell the idea of prison labor to companies:Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.